-Undergraduate students are not required to submit a full mock proposal, but may do so if they desire.
-Undergraduate students, in order to graduate, must have an overall GPA and an upper-division GPA of 2.0 or better (C or better).
-Note: a C- average is equivalent to a GPA of 1.67, and therefore, it does not satisfy this graduation requirement.
+For obtaining graduate credit, students must submit a full mock proposal, complete with budget and timeline requirements.
+Graduate students, in order to graduate, must have an overall GPA of 3.0 or better (B or better).
+Note: a B- average is equivalent to a GPA of 2.67, and therefore, it does not satisfy this graduation requirement.
 For more information on grades and grading policies, please visit: https://catalog.ufl.edu/ugrad/current/regulations/info/grades.aspx

 Make-up Exam Policy: Make up exams must be scheduled with the instructor at least 24 hours in advance of the scheduled exam time.
 Consideration of make-up exams after this deadline will be by discretion of the instructor only.

 All students admitted to the University of Florida have signed a statement of academic honesty committing themselves to be honest in all academic work and understanding that failure to comply with this commitment will result in disciplinary action.
 This statement is a reminder to uphold your obligation as a UF student and to be honest in all work submitted and exams taken in this course and all others.

 Accommodation for Students with Disabilities

 Students requesting classroom accommodation must first register with the Dean of Students Office.
 That office will provide the student with documentation that he/she must provide to the course instructor when requesting accommodation.

 Use of Library, Personal References, PC Programs and Electronic Databases

 These items are university property and should be utilized with other users in mind.
 Never remove, mark, modify nor deface resources that do not belong to you.
 If you're in the habit of underlining text, do it only on your personal copy.
 It is inconsiderate, costly to others, and dishonest to use common references otherwise.